High School Graduation Requirements

 Weighted GPA values:

-Students who earn a 3.00 to 3.49 grade point average each semester will be placed on the Honor Roll.
-Students earning a 3.50 to 4.00 grade point average at the end of the year will earn recognition on the Scholar's List.
-These individuals will receive specific awards for their achievement at the end of each academic year (in June).
+Students who earn a 3.00 to 3.49-grade point average each semester will be placed on the Honor Roll.
+Students earning a 3.50 to 4.00-grade point average each semester will earn recognition on the Scholar's List.
+Students earning greater than a 4.00-grade point average each semester will earn recognition on the Dean's List.
+These individuals will receive specific awards for their achievement.
 In order for a student to receive an award, the entire semester’s coursework must be completed by the due date of each semester.

 Community Service Graduation Requirements

-To fulfill EA’s mission of being a light to the world for the glory of God, and in being driven to make a difference in hearts and minds, EA high school students are required to complete 10 hours of community service per high school grade level enrolled with EA in order to graduate and receive a diploma.
+To fulfill Enlightium Academy mission of being a light to the world for the glory of God (Matt.
+5:16), and in being driven to make a difference in hearts and minds (Rom.
+12:1-2; Eph.
+3:14-19), EA high school students are required to complete 10 hours of community service per high school grade level enrolled with EA in order to graduate and receive a diploma.

 Community service can be completed for a non-profit and/or religious organization.
 It is a great way for students to give back to their community and to promote personal growth.
 Here are some ways students can earn their community service hours: